Welcome International Students

 Shorten Program

-An F-1 or J-1 student who is completing his or her program of studies earlier than the current estimated program end date on his or her I-20 or DS-2019 needs to get his or her SEVIS record and immigration documents updated.
+An F-1 or J-1 student who is completing their program of studies earlier than the current estimated program end date on their I-20 or DS-2019 needs to get their SEVIS record and immigration documents updated.
 Students will need to complete the Shorten Program Form (PDF) to request IRIS to shorten the end date to their new completion date.
 The form needs to be signed by your academic advisor as well.

 Withdrawal and Leave of Absence